Discussion Paper Details

 Programme Area(s): Industrial Organization and Public Economics

 Abstract: This paper documents the extent of copying and estimates the returns to originality in online news production.
-We build a unique dataset combining all the online content produced by French news media (newspaper, television, radio, pure online media, and a news agency) during the year 2013 with new micro audience data.
-We develop a topic detection algorithm that identifies each news event, we trace the timeline of each story and study news propagation.
+We build a unique dataset combining all the online content produced by French news media during the year 2013 with new micro audience data.
+We develop a topic detection algorithm that identifies each news event, trace the timeline of each story, and study news propagation.
 We unravel new evidence on online news production.
-First, we show that one quarter of the news stories are reproduced online in less than 4 minutes.
-Second, we find that only 32:6% of the online content is original.
-Third, we show that reputation effects partly counterbalance the negative impact of plagiarism on newsgathering incentives.
-By using media-level daily audience and article-level social media statistics (Facebook and Twitter shares), we find that original content represents between 54 and 62% of online news consumption.
-Reputation mechanisms actually appear to solve about 30 to 40% of the copyright violation problem.
+First, we document high reactivity of online media: one quarter of the news stories are reproduced online in under 4 minutes.
+Second, we show that this comes with extensive copying: only 33% of the online content is original.
+Third, we investigate the cost of copying for original news producers.
+Using article-level variations and media-level daily audience combined with article-level social media statistics, we find that readers partly switch to the original producers, thereby mitigating the newsgathering incentive problem raised by copying.

 For full details and related downloads, please visit: https://cepr.org/active/publications/discussion_papers/dp.php?dpno=12066